Vito-Swift/vito-swift.github.io/_pages/joinus.md

 please don't hesitate to send your resume with a short description to [cscg2020@outlook.com](mailto://cscg2020@outlook.com).

-To make some difference with other tracks, please tag your email with *[Undergrad]* in the title.
+To make some difference with other tracks, please tag your email with [Undergrad] in the title.
 Alternatively, you can drop by our office at anytime, we will walk you around our office and go through what we are currently doing.

 ### For Ph.D Students and Visiting Scholars in CUHK-Shenzhen

 We are always looking for Ph.D students and visiting scholars in related area to provide professional guidance to our undergraduate team members.
-We have many top-tier student cluster competitions on preparation, if you are currently a scholar on campus and interested in participating any one competition as group advisers with us, please don't hesitate to send your resume with a short description to [cscg2020@outlook.com](mailto://cscg2020@outlook.com).
+We have many top-tier student cluster competitions on preparation, if you are currently a scholar on campus and interested in participating any one competition as group advisers, please don't hesitate to send your resume with a short description to [cscg2020@outlook.com](mailto://cscg2020@outlook.com).

-To make some difference with other tracks, please tag your email with *[Scholar]* in the title.
+To make some difference with other tracks, please tag your email with [Scholar] in the title.
 Alternatively, you can drop by our office at anytime, we will walk you around our office and go through what we are currently doing.

 ### For Vendors
 We are always seeking for sponsorship from vendors and companies.